 This article will serve as a kind of FAQ guide to registered agents, offering all the important details your LLC needs.
 We’ll walk you through how to designate your registered agent and everything that comes with the office, then tackle some important questions.

 Quick Tip: If you haven’t yet formed an LLC, you can hire an LLC formation service like IncFile or Northwest Registered Agent.
 They’ll register the business on your behalf and act as your registered agent for one year free.

-What is a Registered Agent?
+What Does a Registered Agent do?

 Is a Registered Agent Required?

 Yes.
 Registered agents are required to form an LLC in all 50 states, so there’s no escaping it.
 Not that you would want to, of course, because your agent is just as much a benefit to you as it is to the state.

 Without a registered agent, you won’t receive notifications that pertain to your business.
 This can include annual report notifications, lawsuits (Service of Process), and state/federal notifications or compliance reminders.

 Try going without one and here’s what will happen:

 - Your LLC can be dissolved by the state for not maintaining good standing.